Friedrich Heinrich Jacobi

 - 1825–27.
 Friedrich Heinrich Jacobi’s auserlesener Briefwechsel, 2 volumes, F. Roth (ed.), Leipzig: Fleischer.

 - 1812–1825.
 Friedrich Heinrich Jacobi’s Werke, eds Köppen, J.F. and Roth, C.J.F., vols.
 I–VI.
 Leipzig: Gerhard Fleischer.
 Reprinted, Darmstadt: Wissenschaftliche Buchgesellschaft, 1968.
 This is the edition that Jacobi himself supervised before his death and the one still most easily available.
 It must however be treated with care, since editorial comments and emendations tend to impose Jacobi’s later views on the earlier texts.
-The series includes three texts that present Jacobi’s overview on his own lifelong enterprise: Einleitung in des Verfassers sämmliche philosophische Schriften (1815), Vorrede zu Band III der Werke (1816), Vorbericht zur zweiten Ausgabe (1816), and Erweiterung der dritten Auflage (1819).
+The series includes four texts that present Jacobi’s overview on his own lifelong enterprise: Einleitung in des Verfassers sämmliche philosophische Schriften (1815), Vorrede zu Band III der Werke (1816), Vorbericht zur zweiten Ausgabe (1816), and Erweiterung der dritten Auflage (1819).

 - 1817.
 ‘Fliegende Blätter.’Minerva, Leipzig: Taschenbuch für das Jahr 1817, 259—300.